m-abrarali/Install-clojure-collector/ansible-role-deploy-clojure-collector/README.md

 Author Information
 ------------------

-The author of this role is m.abrarali (github account)
+The author of this role is m-abrarali (github account)